bechirBOUALI/CTF-writeups/sharkyCTF/Give_away_2/README.md

 ![vuln](./screenshots/ida_vuln.png)

-checksec reveal that pie is enabled which explain the purpose of leaking the address of main.
+checksec reveal that PIE is enabled which explain the purpose of leaking the address of main.
 So we can compute the base of the progrma later

 ![checksec](./screenshots/checksec.png)